mghextreme/pipefy-uipath-activities/docs/moveCardToPhase.md

 ### &lt;In&gt; CardID : long

-ID of the Card to be moved
+ID of the Card to be moved.

-You can find this info from the link when accessing it through the web
+You can find this info from the API or from the link when accessing it through the web.

 ### &lt;In&gt; PhaseID : long

-ID of the destination Phase
+ID of the destination Phase.

 ## Inherited Arguments